seanchas116/hello-collaborative-editing/README.md

-# [WIP] Collaborative Editor Example with Next.js + Supabase + Cloudflare Durable Objects
+# Collaborative Editor Example with Next.js + Supabase + Cloudflare Durable Objects

 - Next.js for the frontend
 - Supabase for auth and database